 Courses may be added during the first week of the term only.
 Individual courses may be dropped (with no record on the transcript) through the sixth week of the term.
 After the sixth week, and before the ninth week, dropped courses will be recorded as Withdrew Passing (WP) or Withdrew Failing (WF) as determined by the instructor.
 A "WF" counts as a failure (F) when computing GPA; "WP" has no impact on the GPA.
 Courses may not be dropped after the eighth week; if a student withdraws from an individual course after the eighth week, an "F" is recorded on the transcript.
 Tuition and fees are not refundable when courses are individually dropped unless the drop results in a change of status from full to part-time and occurs before the end of the third week of the term (see Fees and Assistance section).

 First-year students must meet with their advisors to add or drop courses.
-Other students can add and/or drop courses online during the first week of a term; after that, they must see their advisor for any registration changes.
+Other students may add and/or drop courses through the registrar or through their advisor.
+Students should notify their advisors of any changes to registration.